The Stroke Of An Artist with Tracy Markley.

 Definitely going to help.
 It is definitely definitely going to help everything that you’ve said just to me, is all the things that I wish that I could have learned and done early on. without all the research and all the trying to find all the different solutions and answers and trying to find all the different people.
 I think what’s great about it is that I take my book now.
 And I need a physical therapist, I take that book, my copy of it.

 And I just hand it to her and say, Look, read this, this is what I need.
 If you can help me out, you know, in these areas, that will be great.
 I need you to take this particular approach.
 It’s another amazing tool in the toolbox of stroke recovery.
 Thank you very much for thinking of doing it.
-I thank you very much for doing it and putting the effort in and making it available on audio book, that’s even better.
+I thank you very much for doing it and putting the effort in and making it available in the audiobook, that’s even better.

 And I’ve heard so many people tell me that.